Computational mechanics

 1.1 Physics stuff

-Especially Statistical mechanics and dynamical systems.
-In physics we often want a reduced description that is predictive for macroscopic observables.
+Especially statistical mechanics and dynamical systems.
+In physics, we often want a reduced description that is predictive of macroscopic observables.
 Markov partitions, symbolic dynamics, ergodic theory, and the general “coarse-grain but preserve what matters” instinct sit in the background of CM.
 CM explicitly links its invariants to ergodic/information-theoretic quantities (Shalizi and Crutchfield 2000).

 1.2 Information theory stuff